 If you are looking to trade on margin within a brokerage IRA, you will not be able to access the full range of margin trading features noted above.
-However, IRA accounts do offer what’s known as “limited margin.”
+However, IRAs do offer what’s known as "limited margin."

-Limited margin is available for most types of IRA accounts, including Traditional IRAs, Rollover IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.
+Limited margin is available for most types of IRAs, including Traditional IRAs, Rollover IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.
 In order to qualify for limited margin, you must meet eligibility requirements and read and agree to a limited margin account supplement.

 Limited margin eligibility requirements